evlav/kdump-steamos/README.md

 #
 #  6. Error and succeeding messages are sent to systemd journal, so running
 #  'journalctl | grep kdump' would hopefully bring some information.
 Also,
-#  the ZIP file collected is automatically submitted to Valve servers; see
+#  the ZIP file collected is automatically submitted to Valve servers (unless
-#  below under DETAILS/LOG SUBMISSION for API details, decisions made, etc.
+#  the feature is disabled by the user); see below under DETAILS/LOG SUBMISSION
+#  for API details, decisions made, how to disable the feature, etc.
 #
 #
 #  ##############################  DETAILS  ##################################